 Google is chasing the 4K HDR crowd.
-It’s seen the writing on the wall that 2160p video is the future alongside high dynamic range content and has appropriately responded with the new 2016 Chromecast Ultra.
+It’s seen the writing on the wall that 2160p video is the future alongside high dynamic range content and appropriately responded with the Chromecast Ultra - a wafer-sized streaming device that's capable of receiving 4K HDR signal from any mobile device on your network.

 So what makes this iteration of Google’s pint-sized streaming device so special?